Frederick Marx

 Frederick Marx is a film producer/director/writer.
 He was named a Chicago Tribune Artist of the Year for 1994, a 1995 Guggenheim Fellow, and a recipient of a Robert F. Kennedy Special Achievement Award.
-Frederick Marx achieved international fame for a film he co-wrote, Hoop Dreams with Steve James, the director of the film.
+Marx achieved international fame for co-writing the film Hoop Dreams with Steve James, the director of the film.
 It is one of the highest grossing non-musical documentaries in United States history.

 Career

-Frederick Marx is a producer, director, writer, and editor with 35 years in the film business, most of them as an independent filmmaker.
-Having worked for a time as an English and creative writing teacher, Marx began his movie career as a film critic, and has worked both as a film distributor and exhibitor.
+Marx began his movie career as a film critic, and has worked both as a film distributor and exhibitor.

 Marx graduated from the University of Illinois Laboratory High School in Urbana, Illinois in 1973.

-With a B.A. in Political Science and an MFA in filmmaking from Southern Illinois University at Carbondale, Marx has coupled his formal education with a natural gift for languages, speaking German and some Mandarin-Chinese.
-His interest in languages and foreign cultures is reflected in PBS' international human rights program Out of the Silence (1991), the widely acclaimed personal essay Dreams from China (1989), and Learning Channel's Saving the Sphinx (1997).
-He consulted on Iranian-Kurdish director Bahman Ghobadi's feature Turtles Can Fly (2004) and was a teacher of renowned Thai feature filmmaker Apichatpong Weerasethakul.
+Marx has a B.A. in Political Science and an MFA in filmmaking from Southern Illinois University at Carbondale.
+His interest in languages and foreign cultures is reflected in PBS' international human rights program Out of the Silence (1991), the personal essay Dreams from China (1989), and Learning Channel's Saving the Sphinx (1997).
+He consulted on Iranian-Kurdish director Bahman Ghobadi's feature Turtles Can Fly (2004) and was a teacher of Thai feature filmmaker Apichatpong Weerasethakul.

-In 1993, Marx received an Emmy nomination for Higher Goals (1992) for Best Daytime Children's Special.Producer, Director, and Writer for this national PBS Special, Marx directed Tim Meadows of Saturday Night Live fame.
-Accompanied by a curriculum guide, the program was later distributed for free to over 4,200 inner city schools nationwide.
-The Unspoken (1999), Marx's first feature film, features performances from Russian star Sergei Shnirev of the famed Moscow Art Theatre, and Harry Lennix.
+In 1993, Marx received an Emmy nomination for Higher Goals (1992) for Best Daytime Children's Special.
+The Unspoken (1999), Marx's first feature film, features performances from Russian actor Sergei Shnirev of the Moscow Art Theatre, and Harry Lennix.

 Three of Marx's films premiered at the New York Film Festival.
-Having dedicated his life to the making and promotion of independent films, Marx repeatedly returns to work with disadvantaged and misunderstood communities: people of color, abused children, the working poor, welfare recipients, prisoners, the elderly, at-risk youth, and American veterans.
-His films show a passion for appreciating multiculturalism and an urgent empathy for the sufferings of the disadvantaged to every subject he tackles.

 Hoop Dreams (1994) is the film that first interested Marx in the welfare of teenage boys.
 Boys to Men?
 (2004), distributed by Media Education Foundation, takes that as its central theme.
-Boys Become Men, now in production, is the sequel, pinpointing initiation and mentorship as the solutions to the problems teen boys face.

 A hobbyist songwriter, in 1991 Marx recorded a number of his songs collectively known as Rolling Steel.
 Two of those 11 songs are used over The Unspoken (1999) tail credits and one is used in Boys to Men.

+Marx attended University Laboratory High School in Urbana, IL.
+In 1995, the school honored him with its Max Beberman Memorial Distinguished Alumni Award in recognition of his work as a filmmaker.